collerek/ormar/docs/fields/encryption.md

 !!!note
     Note that provided `encrypt_secret` is first hashed itself and used as salt, so in order to compare to stored string you need to recreate this steps.
+The `order_by` will not work as encrypted strings are compared so you cannot reliably order by.

 ```python
 class Hash(ormar.Model):